Smart Investments: Household Saving Rates in 2026

 This is the most basic type of savings account.
 It’s an interest-based account that allows you to withdraw your money any time you like, but limits you to six withdrawals per month.

 These accounts are insured by the Federal Deposit Insurance Corporation (FDIC).
-They can provide cover for up to $250,000 in deposits.
+As of 2026, they provide cover for up to $250,000 in deposits per depositor, per ownership category.
 If you want to open one, bring your social security number and ID when you go to the bank and they’ll help you set everything up.

 If you want to make a very large deposit, you could try applying for a jumbo savings account.
 They usually require a deposit of $100,000, but they have a higher personal saving rate, which means you earn more interest.